cs-parttime-2020-fall/210120-project-one-TiarraWashington/README.md

 Use grid display to layout three distinct elements : a form to add tasks, an element to display urgent tasks, and an element to display non-urgent tasks.
 The form should have a text field for the task description, a selection field to choose "urgent" or "non-urgent", and a date field to set a task due date.
 Use bootstrap styling throughout your page.

 When a task is added via the form the description and due date should be added to the appropriate element depending on if you chose "urgent" or "non-urgent" from the selection field.
 The form fields should also clear out when the form is submitted.
-When a task displayed in either element displaying tasks is clicked a dialog box should appear asking you to confirm if you want to remove the clicked task.
+When a task is displayed in either element displaying tasks is clicked a dialog box should appear asking you to confirm if you want to remove the clicked task.
 If you choose "ok" the clicked tasks should be hidden.
 Hint : This can be preformed using `event.target` and `setAttribute()`

 ## Resources
 - [Rubric](https://docs.google.com/document/d/1ZvMGs0U770Tahzy1vKa2rh1uCJRPB-MydvVmzz6TD3E/edit?usp=sharing)